cln35h0/electionresult/README.md

 ## Support

-If you encounter any issues, please open an issue on GitLab: [Issues](https://gitlab.com/ajayygadam/electionresult/-/issues)
+If you encounter any issues, please send [Mail regarding any issues](mailto:journal.cln35h@gmail.com)

 ----------